dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 You obviously still need to have this factory-like behavior; removing the factory abstractions from your application does not immediately remove the need to create components.
 But like all code that creates components, this code should be part of your Composition Root.

+Even with the alternatives given above, it can be difficult to stay away from factories.
+In the following two sections I'll discuss common reasons where developers invalidly add factories to their application code, starting with the use of factories to delay object creation.

 ## Using Abstract Factories for Delayed Object Creation

 There are obviously cases where the delayed creation of services makes sense, the prevention of Captive Dependencies being one of them, and in case you dispatch to multiple implementations it’s sometimes not very practical to build them up front, especially when such proxy can forward the call to a multitude of underlying implementations.
 Creating those dependencies all of the time won’t be a problem when there are just a dozen, but when the number of dependencies to dispatch to becomes big (as you can easily experience when dispatching commands or events), things start to change.